An inspiring carer enables his client to achieve his long-standing dream…

 Here in his role as a carer, and in being himself and away from his troubles we see more of Ben’s personality as a sensitive and caring person, looking out for others welfare.
 This partly explains just how much guilt he felt in relation to his son and his strong reaction to Trevor’s scathing (yet understandable in his situation) comments on fathers.

-Trevor in this trip is slowly encouraged by Ben to become more independent and breakaway from his routine and discover new things.
+Trevor on this trip is slowly encouraged by Ben to become more independent and break away from his routine and discover new things.
 Be it talking to girls or trying different foods that he is familiar with, Trevor’s character arc was heartwarming to watch as he became less anxious and cautious and took a risk or two.

 The actor giving a strong, heartfelt and understanding performance of how this teenager may feel.
 These new adventures enabled by Ben included his encouragement in tending to his physical needs in new ways.
 Ben also supports Trevor in all when in time, he has his first date with Dorothy and when he meets his father.